mozilla/price-tracker/README.md

 Price Tracker is a Firefox extension that tracks price changes to help you find the best time to buy.

 **IMPORTANT: Price Tracker is no longer under active development.
-Official support for Price Tracker ends on September 30, 2019.**
+Official support for Price Tracker ended on September 30, 2019.**

 ## Data Collection